 It’s too difficult to buy software now.

 Take Connectwise and their flagship remote support product, Control.
 Jake Morgan and his team realized the absurdity of the reseller model even back in the ScreenConnect days, opting to sell DTC.
 They still do.
 It’s pretty easy to add Control seats as opposed to Sophos for example, who decided to make it damn near impossible to buy or implement their products.
 Ironically it’s a lot of security outfits who are failing on this front.
-CheckPoint acts like their product is too damn good to sell to anyone.
+CheckPoint acts like their product is too good to sell to anyone without blessings directly from Israel.
 Their arrogance is off the charts, price be damned.
 They don’t even want to talk to small customers and won’t even provide renewal purchases from quotes generated in their own portal.
 I genuinely believe the Israeli CheckPoint team is so arrogant they literally do not want money from a segment of potential customers.

 A lot of C Levels in software companies believe making their product hard to procure makes it more important or more secure.
 Meanwhile a big reason Cisco’s lost so many customers hasn’t been exclusively due to competition but because they won’t end the decades long joke that is Smart Net.
 “Nobody ever got in trouble for buying Cisco”, until now.
 Overly complicated and non-intuitive, I find Cisco ios devices easier to configure using a shell and decades old commands.
 For this Cisco still demands an outrageous premium.
 Their VoIP phone system is horrible and overpriced compared to RingCentral or Vonage yet they double down on being difficult and expensive to procure.